El Sereno, Los Angeles: History

-Farmdale School was the first school in the area.
+The Historic Farmdale School House was the first school in the area.
+The Farmdale School House was built in 1892 and is registered in the National Register of Historic Places.
 The second school Rose Hill, (now Huntington Drive), was built in 1909 at the western end of what is now El Sereno.
 The third schoolhouse was Lincoln School.
 Architect Frederick Noonan designed the eight-room Mission-style building.
-Built in 1911, it was located in Newton Park and was later known as the Bairdstown School and then EI Sereno School.
+Built in 1911, it was located in Newton Park and was later known as the Bairdstown School and then El Sereno School.
 In 1910, the Los Angeles Military Academy was established by Ida B. McKinnon at the southwestern corner of Farmdale Avenue (Eastern) and Huntington Drive.
 Designed in the Craftsman style, the Sierra Vista School was built in the Short Line Villa Tract in 1913.

 El Sereno School was enlarged in 1924 by the architectural firm of Monaco & Bordeaux.
 An addition to the Farmdale School also was built that same year.

 El Sereno High School was built in 1936 on Eastern Avenue, on the site of the old Farmdale School.
 The old schoolhouse, minus its tower, was moved to the back of the lot, to be used as classroom space for woodworking.
 In 1937, the name of the high school was changed to Wilson High School.